maxgiraldo/documentation/android/atlas/setup-atlas.md

 git clone https://github.com/layerhq/Atlas-Android.git
 ```

 Copy the `layer-atlas` folder to the root of your Android Studio project.
-Optionally, can also copy the `layer-atlas-messenger` folder if you would like to build the fully featured Messenger example app included with Atlas.
+Also copy the `layer-atlas-messenger` folder to build the fully featured Messenger example app included with Atlas.

 ``` sh
 /MyAtlasApp/layer-atlas